profile pic

-See also essays on ChatGPT
+See also essays on ChatGPT, case study on Cambridge Analytica

 introduction.